gcallah/JohnGray/papers/callahan.md

 some types of atheism or not so far apart, you will learn something about the limits of human understanding" (2018, p.
 158).

-### Feline Philosophy

-In the recent work *Feline Philosophy*, Gray compares the attitude of cats towards the world with that of humans, and finds that, as a whole, that of cats is better.
+In the 2020 work *Feline Philosophy*, Gray compares the attitude of cats towards the world with that of humans, and finds that, as a whole, that of cats is better.
 For one thing, cats have no concept of morality; humans believe they do, but they are mistaken.
 Gray claims that when people talk of morality, "what they are doing is expressing their emotions" (2020, p.
 46).
 This metaethical theory is known as emotivism, and was popularized by A.J.
 Ayer (1946).
-It is a departure from Gray's earlier "moral realism but pluralism."
+It is a significant departure from Gray's earlier realistic moral pluralism.

-If there is one outstanding feature of Gray's work that sets it apart, it is his continual willingness to rethink and change earlier positions he had taken.
-Well, this is certainly a laudable tree, that does not mean that every change has been for the better.
+A laudatory feature of Gray's work is his continual willingness to rethink and revise earlier positions he has taken.
+But appreciating that does not mean that every change has been for the better.
 And this is a case where it has not, because emotivism is mistaken, regardless of whether there are objective moral facts or not.
 Consider someone who says "Adultery is wrong": they are *not* just expressing a negative emotion they feel towards adultery.
 For instance, it is quite possible for someone to say, "I know adultery is wrong,